Penland Scholarships Summer 2020

-- General work-study scholarship students work for the school before, during, and after their session.
+- Partial Scholarship with Work Requirement: students work for the school before, during, and after their session.
 They receive meals, dormitory housing, and pay a discounted tuition.
 There are more than 175 of these scholarships.
 (See note about early decision option below.)

 - Full Scholarship with Work Requirement: students work for the school before, during, and after their session.
-They receive meals, dorm housing, and pay no tuition.
-There are 71 of these scholarships.
+They receive meals, dormitory housing, and tuition.
+There are more than 70 of these scholarships.

-- Full scholarship students receive meals, dorm housing, and tuition with no work requirement.
-There are 115 of these scholarships.
+- Full Scholarship with No Work Requirement: students receive meals, dormitory housing, and tuition with no work requirement.
+There are more than 100 of these scholarships.

-- Studio assistants work in the studio before, during, and after their session, preparing for the workshop and assisting the instructor.
-They receive meals, shared housing, and pay no tuition.
+- Studio Assistantship: students work in the studio before, during, and after their session, preparing for the workshop and assisting the instructor.
+They receive meals, shared housing, and tuition.

 How to Apply for a Scholarship or Studio Assistantship

 - Minimum age is 18.
 Scholarship and studio assistantship applications must be made online at penland.slideroom.com starting January 1.
 Do not also use the regular enrollment application.

 - Read cancellation and refund information on the registration page; it applies to scholarship students.

-- If applying for a studio assistantship, check Slideroom to determine availability.
+- If applying for a studio assistantship, check penland.org/assistants or Slideroom to determine availability.

-- You will be notified of your status by April 1, and you will be asked to pay in full at that time.
+- You will be notified of your status by April 10 and be asked to pay in full at that time.
 (Early-decision applicants will be notified within three business days of completing their application.)

-More details are included in the Slideroom application form at penland.slideroom.com.
+More details are included in the Slideroom application form at penland.slideroom.com beginning January 1.

 Work-study students are an integral part of life at Penland.
 Work-study students accept the challenge of balancing studio time with working for the school.

 During the session work-study students work approximately 20 hours per week on a variety of service tasks, usually cleaning, food service support, dishwashing.
 (Because of the glass workshop schedule, glass students work 12 hours per week and pay a higher fee.)
-All work-study students are given a schedule on the first day and generally work part of each day during the session as well as a full day before and after the session.
+All work-study students are given a schedule on the first day and generally work part of each day during the session as well as on the day before and after the session.
 The work is manual labor and the schedule, while reasonable, requires work-study students to carefully balance their time and energy between the studio and their work obligations.

 Work-study students receive dormitory housing.
 Dormitories are common living areas accommodating 4 to 13 students.

-In addition to working during the session, work-study students are required to work from 9:00 AM to 5:00 PM on the day before their session and 9:00 am to 12:30 pm the day after their session.
+In addition to working during the session, work-study students are required to work from 9:00 am to 5:00 pm on the day before their session and 9:00 am to 12:30 pm the day after their session.
 You are responsible for making travel arrangements that will allow you to meet this requirement.
 If you cannot meet this requirement, please do not apply.

-Special work-study scholarships carry the same work requirement as general work-study, however they cover all room, board, and tuition.
+These work-study scholarships carry the same work requirement as the partial scholarships, however they cover all room, board, and tuition.
 (Please read details of work requirement in the partial scholarships section.)
 These scholarships target students with exceptional talent and financial need.
 Applicants submit images of their work.
-If you apply for special work-study, you are encouraged to also apply for a partial scholarship.
+If you apply for one of these scholarships, you are encouraged to also apply for a partial scholarship.
 See note below about targeted scholarships.

-Some of these scholarships have stated preferences in addition to exceptional talent and financial need.
-Detailed descriptions of these scholarships are available here.
+Some full scholarships (with or without work requirement) have stated preferences from our funders in addition to exceptional talent and financial need.
 If you meet any of the following preferences, you will be able to indicate this in your Slideroom application, and it may increase your chance of receiving a scholarship.

-- Woman taking a workshop and pursuing a career in books, drawing, painting, or photography
+- Woman taking a workshop/pursuing a career in books, drawing, painting, or photography

 - LGBTQ NC resident